guangyic/projectludwig/README.md

 ---
 ## __Preparation__
 1. Create a folder named "midi" in your working directory
 2. These scripts were written in a Linux environment in macOS High Sierra.
 I used Python 2.7.14.
-If you are using Windows, ensure that the commands that reference directories use ' / ' instead of ' \ ' (I have some of these filled in here and there when I used my Windows PC to train my model)
+If you are using Windows, ensure that the commands that reference directories use ' / ' instead of ' \ ' (I have some of these filled in here and there from when I used my Windows PC to train my model)
 3. Ensure that you have all of the following scripts:
 	* main.py
 	* extract.py